St. Paul's Convent English Higher Secondary School, Kuriachira

-St. Paul's Convent English Higher Secondary School is a private Christian school run by the CMC Sisters of Nirmala Province, located in Kuriachira, Thrissur.
+St. Paul's Convent English Higher Secondary School is a private Christian school (recognised Unaided School for girls and boys) run by the Congregation of Mother of Carmel Sisters of Nirmala Province, located in Kuriachira, Thrissur.
 Founded in 1964 with less than 100 students, the school has since grown into a higher secondary school with more than 2,800 on its roll.
+The infrastructure includes separate three storeyed buildings for each section, a full fledged auditorium and well equipped labs-Physics, Chemistry, Zoology, Botany, Home science and Computer, 5 digital classrooms and 1 smart classroom for Higher secondary sections and more facilities.The school provide hostel for girls and transport facilities owned by the school.

 The Ministry of Electronics and Information Technology Rajeev Chandrasekhar have studied in this school for an year during his childhood.

+The Director General of Naval Operations (DGNO), Vice Admiral A. N. Pramod is an alumnus of St. Paul's Convent Higher Secondary school.